snazzyatoms/ProShield/ROADMAP-2.0.md

 - Modular architecture:
   - Towns, economy, claims → toggleable in config.
 - Exploration of **web dashboard** integration (long-term).
+- Potential cache-based optimizations for **large-scale SMPs**.

 ---

 ## ✅ Goals for 2.0
 - Make ProShield the **go-to lightweight protection plugin** for survival servers.
 - Offer **community and economy integration** without sacrificing performance.
-- Deliver a polished, stable release that sets the foundation for future expansion.
+- Deliver a polished, stable release that sets the foundation for long-term growth.

 ---